HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-08-31-Make-Annotations-in-LaTeX.md

 ---
 layout: single
-title: Recording How to Make Annotations in LaTeX
+title: Make Annotations in LaTeX
-date: 2023-08-31 08:52:55 +0800
 categories:
  - LaTeX
+date: 2023-08-31 08:52:55 +0800
+last_modified_at0: 2023-08-31 08:52:55 +0800
+last_modified_at1: 2024-02-25 15:26:26 +0800
+last_modified_at: 2024-02-25 15:26:26 +0800
 ---

 # Highlight

-Highlight in LaTeX could be realised by  `soul` macro package [1].
+Highlight in LaTeX could be realised by  `soul` macro package [^1].
 But note that don’t forget to import `color` package, otherwise the color cannot display normally.
 In addition, we could use `\sethlcolor` defined in `soul` package to change highlight color, but this setting will influence the whole following context unless we reset color setting using `\sethlcolor` again.
 For example:

 ```latex
 \documentclass{article}